LIFTING FAMILIES OUT OF POVERTY

 TEACH ME A TRADE!

-KEMACH recommends and funds many meaningful vocational training courses, of which these are a representative sample:
+KEMACH recommends and funds many meaningful vocational training courses, including:

 9 month course, 10 hours/ week.
 4,500 NIS scholarship toward 6,500 NIS course.